HumanSignal/label-studio/docs/source/guide/whatyouget.md

 meta_description:
 ---

 Label Studio is available as a Community Edition open source data labeling tool and as a paid version with extended functionality and support as an Enterprise Edition.
-Contact us to get started with Label Studio Enterprise Edition!
-INSERT LINK
+[Contact us to get started with Label Studio Enterprise Edition](https://heartex.com/)!

 <table>